smikhalevski/react-executor/README.md

 executor.isRejected;
 // ⮕ true

-// 🟡 But it still has a value. executor.value;
+// 🟡 But executor still has a value. executor.value;
 // ⮕ 'Hello'
 ```